-- The President at the time of the Baptist Union of Victoria or a nominee of the President
+- An ex-officio Director being the Chair of the Baptist Union of Victoria or their nominee.

 The Board has approved a Statement of Alignment of values setting out how the School Board Directors’ values align with those of the Baptist Union of Victoria.